 About Office of Compliance Inspections and Examinations

-The Office of Compliance Inspections and Examinations (OCIE) conducts the SEC’s National Examination Program (“NEP”).
-OCIE’s mission is to protect investors, ensure market integrity and support responsible capital formation through risk-focused strategies that: (1) improve compliance; (2) prevent fraud; (3) monitor risk; and (4) inform policy.
-The results of OCIE’s examinations are utilized by the Commission to inform rule-making initiatives, to identify and monitor risks, to improve industry practices and to pursue misconduct.
+The Office of Compliance Inspections and Examinations (OCIE) conducts the SEC’s National Exam Program (NEP).
+The NEP’s mission is to protect investors, ensure market integrity and support responsible capital formation through risk-focused strategies that: (1) improve compliance; (2) prevent fraud; (3) monitor risk; and (4) inform policy.
+The results of the NEP’s examinations are used by the SEC to inform rule-making initiatives, identify and monitor risks, improve industry practices and pursue misconduct.

 The NEP maintains a critical presence among market participants through conducting on-site exams, which provide the most timely, accurate and reliable information to assist the program in fulfilling its mission.
 The NEP has implemented, and continues to improve, its risk-based inspection and exam program by continually collecting and analyzing a wide variety of data about all registrants using modern quantitative techniques.
 This risk analysis assists in the selection of registrants for on-site exams.

 NEP staff promote compliance with federal securities laws through exams, outreach, publications and, where appropriate, referrals to the SEC’s Division of Enforcement.

 National Exam Program - Offices and Program Areas